aaryan-pradhan/fin_math/README.md

 # FinMath Study Notes

 Self-study notes on probability theory, measure theory, and stochastic processes.
-Clone/ Fork repo and then run this obviously?
+Clone/ Fork repo and then run this obviously!

 ## Run